 By having programs in place that are specifically designed to implement feedback, improvement of their curriculum is both constant and relevant.

-Identify core traits of successful learners and replicate them with every new member of your community
+Identify core traits of successful learners and replicate them every new member of your community

 What makes the perfect Bloom learner?